COVID-19 Frequently Asked Questions

 The book returns are closed until further notice.
 However, we are now accepting library materials returns to a book cart outside the library.
 Please remove books from bags before placing on carts.
 Due to a large influx of books and to observe safe handling practices, please expect a delay of up to 10 days for this to be reflected on your account.

-- What if my items are due?
+- When are my items due?

 - I am a senior and can't get to the library to pick up my holds.
 Can the Library help me?